corydperry/salesforce-repo/README.md

 The CSS folder contains stylesheets that get included in VF pages and custom console components.

 <h3>Templates</h3>
-The Tempaltes folder contains templates to use for VF pages and components.
+The Templates folder contains templates to use for VF pages and components.

 <h3>Components</h3>
-The Components folder contains finished components that ca be used as custom VF components in Salesforce and Salesforce console applications.
+The Components folder contains finished components that can be used as custom VF components in Salesforce and Salesforce console applications.